scottleechua/scottleechua.github.io/_posts/2023-09-10-self-hosting-ghost-on-google-cloud.md

 7. Select Overview > Advanced Actions (in the right sidebar) > `Pause Cloudflare on site` while finishing setup.

 #### Set up Mailgun
-1. Make a [Mailgun account](https://signup.mailgun.com/new/signup) under the `Foundation Trial` plan.
+1. Make a [Mailgun account](https://signup.mailgun.com/new/signup) under the `Flex` plan.
 You'll be asked to confirm a phone number and put your card details on file.
 2. Select `Add a custom domain`:
    - Domain name: `ghostblog.com`
    - Domain region: `US` (unless your website requires within-`EU` data processing)